KingsleyMcSimon/Private-Events/README.md

 # About The Project:

-In these projects, we built a site similar to a private Eventbrite which allows users to create events and then manage user signups.
-Users can create events and send invitations and events.
+In these projects, we built a site similar to a private Eventbrite which allow users to create events and then manage user signups.
+Users can create events and send invitations to attend events.

 # Built With: